ORNL-Fusion/OEDGE/docs/source/input.rst

   `D34`_      H Recombination Calculation Option `D35`_      H Recombination - Limiting Cutoff Temperature `D36`_      T-Grad Modification Factor
+  D37         To be documented.
+  D38         To be documented.
+  D39         To be documented.
+  D40         To be documented.
 ============ =========================================================================================

 ============ ========================================================================